 Where to Find it – Find it in the forest in filtered shade, in the fall and winter, or at farmer's markets.
 A few online stores will ship this mushroom, and you can often find it dried online.

 Growing Info – Easier to grow than many Chanterelles, takes far less space.
-Still a challenging mushroom to grow.
+Still a challenging mushroom to grow since it is Mycorrhizal and requires specific vegetation to grow.
 You won't generally find spawn for sale, or habitat kits.